SovereignCloudStack/events/OpenInfraSummit2022/DigitalSovereignty.md

 ## Social Summary (100 chars)

-Let's demystify "sovereignty" and outline why it’s not enough to create local franchise stacks built on proprietary building blocks.
+Let's demystify "sovereignty" and outline why it’s not enough to create franchise stacks built on proprietary blocks.

 ## What should attendees expect to learn?
 (1000 chars)